Power BI implementation planning: Tenant-level security planning

 As a best practice, you should assign between two and four users to the Fabric administrator role.
 That way, you can reduce risk while ensuring there's adequate coverage and cross-training.

-A Power BI administrator belongs to at least one of these built-in roles:
+An administrator of Power BI is assigned at least one of these built-in roles:

 Note